charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 There's a difference between a card that *feels* bad and a card that *is* bad (remember <a class="card">Death's Shadow</a>).
 In order to figure out which category Oath falls into, I coded up the deck in Python[^6].
 The program doesn't know anything about strategy or sequencing -- it just knows the rules.
 Any time there are multiple legal plays, it clones itself that many times and tries them all[^3].
 For any given hand, it's guaranteed to find the fastest line to a Titan.

 [^6]: You can check out the code on GitHub [here](https://github.com/charles-uno/valakut).
+Implementation and optimization details are discussed in the readme.
 Feedback and pull requests welcome!

 [^3]: This is called a [brute force](https://en.wikipedia.org/wiki/Proof_by_exhaustion) solution.
 It's guaranteed to find the right answer, but it's dreadfully inefficient.
 To solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) by brute force, you'd probably need a supercomputer.
 Titan Breach is solvable on a laptop because it makes relatively few choices.
 It rarely plays more than half a dozen spells over the course of the game, and there's always a best way to tap lands for mana.

-Zach's build plays 7 interactive cards.
-Matthias plays only 3.
+After a few thousand simulated games, Zach's build lands a turn-3 Titan in **WWW ± XXX** of games on the play, and **YYY ± ZZZ** of games on the draw.
+For Matthias' build, with <a class="card">Oath of Nissa</a>, those numbers are **AAA ± BBB** on the play and **CCC ± DDD** on the draw.

+These numbers aren't everything.
+The computer can't estimate how often Matthias will lose because he didn't have Bolt for <a class="card">Goblin Electromancer</a> or <a class="card">Karn Liberated</a>.
+But in terms of getting Titan on the table as fast as possible, it's clear that adding Oath significantly increases the odds of Titan hitting the table on turn 3.

 > TODO -- Write a readme for the code repo rather than getting into the algorithm here.

-To be clear, "perfect play" isn't hyperbolic.
-I coded up the deck in Python (you can check it out [here](https://github.com/charles-uno/valakut)).
 ---

 ---